Kymograph

+A kymograph (from Greek κῦμα, swell or wave + γραφή, writing; also called a kymographion) is a type of two-dimensional plot that represents spatial position or signal intensity over time.
+In its modern usage, a kymograph is typically a space–time plot used in fields such as microscopy, cell biology, and speech science to track dynamic processes.
+These plots are generated by extracting intensity values along a predefined path across sequential image frames.
+The resulting image reduces the dimension to show time on one axis and sequential spatial information on the other.
+Using this technique allows for the visualization of dynamics within the image sequence, often by measuring the resulting slope of lines or streaks.
+This allows researchers to quantify velocity and directionality of movement, especially in applications like mitochondrial transport, vesicle trafficking, or vocal fold vibration.
+Although they reduce spatial information to a one-dimensional line, kymographs offer high temporal resolution and are often used alongside or in place of particle tracking techniques.

+Kymograph device

-A kymograph (from Greek κῦμα, swell or wave + γραφή, writing; also called a kymographion) is an analog device that draws a graphical representation of spatial position over time in which a spatial axis represents time.
-It basically consists of a revolving drum wrapped with a sheet of paper on which a stylus moves back and forth recording perceived changes of phenomena such as motion or pressure.
+A kymograph is also an analog device that draws a graphical representation of spatial position over time.
+The graphical representation is a graph in which the y axis shows position and the x axis shows time.
+A kymograph consists of a revolving drum wrapped in paper on which a stylus draws to record measured changes of phenomena such as motion or pressure.

 The kymograph was initially a mechanical and hydraulic device, invented by German physiologist Carl Ludwig in the 1840s, and found its first use as a means to monitor blood pressure.
 The blood pressure was conveyed by hydraulics and levers to move a stylus that scratched a white trace into soot-covered paper on the revolving drum.
-Time is represented by the drum's rotation rate, and was recorded by a further stylus driven by a clock or tuning fork.
+Time is represented by the drum's rotation rate, and was recorded by a second stylus driven by a clock or tuning fork.
 The kymograph almost immediately became the central instrument in physiology and physiology education.
-Throughout the nineteenth and twentieth centuries, researchers and technicians devised many improvements to the device, plus numerous new sensory components to measure a wide range of physiological phenomena such as breathing, muscle movement, speech.
+Throughout the nineteenth and twentieth centuries, researchers and technicians devised many improvements to the device, plus numerous new sensory components to measure a wide range of physiological phenomena such as breathing, muscle movement, and speech.
 New detection and registration systems included electrical and electronic methods, and plotted in ink.

-Kymographs were also used outside medical science to measure atmospheric pressure, tuning fork vibrations, the functioning of steam engines, animal habits and the movement of molecules in cells.
+Kymographs were also used outside medical science to measure atmospheric pressure, tuning fork vibrations, the functioning of steam engines, animal habits, and the movement of molecules in cells.

-Kymography in experimental physiology
+Kymography in Experimental Physiology

 The kymograph is generally used to study the effects of xenobiotics on tissue preparations.
 It is a standalone recording apparatus used alongside other apparatuses such as organ baths.
 Writing levers are used to trace the recording from muscle contractions.
 Some of the commonly used writing levers are the simple lever, the frontal writing lever and the starling heart lever.
 These writing levers are connected to a fulcrum which is found on a secondary apparatus.